 After a year and a half as a slave, Kim made one last bid for freedom.

-Kim was frightened and baffled, then relieved.
+Kim was frightened and baffled at first, then relieved.
 "I am going to live," he said.

-Chae initially refused to leave Sinui but was freed later after Seo found a 2008 missing person's report for Chae.
-He now lives in a Seoul shelter.
+Chae initially refused to leave Sinui.
+After Seo later found a 2008 missing person's report for Chae, police returned and rescued him.
+Chae, who'd spent five years as a slave, now lives in a Seoul shelter.